tkn777/retentions/CONTRIBUTING.md

 ## Reporting Issues

-If you find a bug or have a feature request, please open an issue.\
+If you find a bug or have a feature request, please open an issue or start a discusstion.\
 Include details about your environment (`python --version`, OS, etc.) and steps to reproduce the problem.